Frequently Asked Questions

 - The City’s role is vital to ensuring the public safety, infrastructure and communications necessary to execute the Super Bowl, both the game itself and the 10 days of events and festivities leading up to the big game.
-This includes 311, 911, business licensing, communications, convention center, emergency management, fire, law enforcement, public information, public works and traffic control.
+This includes 311, 911, business licensing, communications, convention center, emergency management, fire, law enforcement, public information, public works traffic control, food safety and inspections.

 - Minneapolis is part of a large coalition with local, state, regional and federal partners working collaboratively to make Super Bowl LII a fun, safe and successful event.